ModeladoFoundation/ocr-apps/README.md

 If you want to use the provided makefiles, then you should set `XSTG_ROOT` to point to the directory containing both your OCR and OCR-Apps trees.
-You might also want to set `OCXXR_LIB_ROOT` to point to this directory (the root directory of the ocxxr codebase) for easier use in your makefiles.
+You might also want to set `OCXXR_LIB_ROOT` to point to the directory containing this README (the ocxxr project root) for easier use in your makefiles.

 Testing
 -------